jihadalibrahimm/WoodenWonders_LangingPage/README.md

 ## Purpose
 FurniCraft was created as a personal project to practice HTML and CSS skills while building a functional and visually appealing website.
 It serves as a learning platform to experiment with different design techniques and improve coding proficiency.

-## Developer
-FurniCraft was developed by [Jihad Alibrahim] as a test project for improving HTML and CSS skills.